YoungJoongUNC/human_video_novel_view_synthesis/README.md

 ## Citation

-If you use this dataset in your research, please cite following both papers.
+If you use this dataset in your research, please cite following papers.

 Rotationally-Temporally Consistent Novel View Synthesis of Human Performance Video (ECCV 2020) Rotationally-Consistent Novel View Synthesis for Humans (ACM MM 2020)